assafmo/assafmo.github.io/_posts/2018-06-16-more-progress-eta.md

 1.16GiB 0:00:04 [ 275MiB/s] [============>                    ] 38% ETA 0:00:06
 ```

 _Note: `du -bc *pcap | tail -1 | cut -f 1` gives us an approximation for the size of `merged.pcap`.
-This good enough, as `pv -s` won't crash if the data is bigger or smaller than this._
+This is good enough, as `pv -s` won't crash if the data is bigger or smaller, it'll just be wrong (exit before or go over 100%)._

 ### Using `parallel --bar` to count done jobs